Records Requests & Management

 State resources include:

-• State Attorney General websites: AGs typically publish handbooks tailored to their state’s public records request laws.
+• State Attorney General (AG) websites: AGs typically publish handbooks tailored to their state’s public records request laws.
 For example, New York’s AG directs residents to consult the Empire State’s Committee on Open Government for guidance on submitting FOIL requests.

 • Municipal leagues and county associations: These organizations offer training sessions, checklists, and general guidance.